Honoring our origins,

 This was the first Grand Seiko watch to be created by the world-renowned watchmakers in the Micro Artist Studio at Shiojiri in central Japan where many of the company’s most celebrated luxury watches have been created.

-Calibre 9R01 opens a new chapter in the continuing innovation of Grand Seiko.
-While always true to its eternal values, Grand Seiko will explore new design directions and open new possibilities in watchmaking.
+Caliber 9R01 opened a new chapter in the continuing innovation of Grand Seiko.
+While staying true to its eternal values, Grand Seiko will always explore new avenues of creativity in every aspect of the watchmaker’s art.

 The Black Ceramic Limited Edition

-Powered by a Spring Drive, this is the first Grand Seiko watch with a fully ceramic case.
+Powered by Spring Drive, this is the first Grand Seiko watch with a fully ceramic case.

 Spring Drive 8 Day Power Reserve